 Trapezius strain is one of the most common causes of trapezius muscle pain in the neck and upper back.

-Trapezius strain often affects women, especially women who work in an office or at a desk, and do repetitive reaching and lifting types of jobs.
+Trapezius injuries often affect women, especially women who work in an office or at a desk, and do repetitive reaching and lifting types of jobs.

 "exacerbated by stress, anxiety, or mental strain"